 We give you the honest truth

-There are more than a few options to get rid of your old Apple device, but Apple themselves present an interesting option in the form of their Apple trade-in program.
+There are more than a few options to get rid of your old Apple device, but Apple itself presents an interesting option in the form of its Apple trade-in program.
 We’re going to have a thorough look at this offer and see whether it’s the right option for you.

 What Is The Apple Trade-In Offer?